Arab League–Iran relations: Djibouti

 In November 2014, Iranian Parliament (Majlis) Speaker Ali Larijani inaugurated new building of Djibouti Parliament built by Iran.
 Djibouti cut its diplomatic ties with Iran out of solidarity with Saudi Arabia after Riyadh cut off diplomatic relations with Iran on 3 January 2016.

 The countries had previously signed trade agreements to increase trade in 2005.
-In 2006, while on an official visit to Iran, Djiboutian president Ismaïl Omar Guelleh stated that Iran had expressed interest to expand cooperation on defense issues in the future.
+In 2006, while on an official visit to Iran, Djiboutian president Ismaïl Omar Guelleh stated that Iran had expressed interest in expanding cooperation on defense issues in the future.
 In the same year the President also supported Iran's right to use nuclear energy for peaceful purposes.

 Egypt

 In 1939, diplomatic relations between Egypt and Iran were upgraded to ambassadorial level, and Youssef Zulficar Pasha was appointed as Egypt's first ambassador in Tehran.
-In the same year, Princess Fawzia of Egypt, the sister of King Farouk I, married Mohammad Reza Pahlavi, the then crown prince (later shah) of Iran.
-The relationship between Iran and Egypt had fallen into open hostility under Gamal Abdul Nasser presidency.
+In the same year, Princess Fawzia of Egypt, the sister of King Farouk I, married Mohammad Reza Pahlavi, the then crown prince (later Shah) of Iran.
+The relationship between Iran and Egypt had fallen into open hostility under Gamal Abdel Nasser presidency.
 Following his death in 1970, President Sadat turned this around quickly into an open and cordial friendship.
 In 1971, Sadat addressed the Iranian parliament in Tehran in fluent Persian, describing the 2500-year-old historic connectivity between the two nations.
 Overnight, Egypt and Iran were turned from bitter enemies into fast friends.
 The relationship between Cairo and Tehran became so friendly that the Shah of Iran (Persia), Mohammad Reza Pahlavi, called Sadat his "dear brother."
 After the 1973 war with Israel, Iran assumed a leading role in cleaning up and reactivating the blocked Suez Canal with heavy investment.
 Iran also facilitated the withdrawal of Israel from the occupied Sinai Peninsula by promising to substitute with free Iranian oil the loss of the oil to the Israelis if they withdrew from the Egyptian oil wells in Western Sinai.
 All these added more to the personal friendship between Sadat and the Shah of Iran.

 Once again, relations between the two countries collapsed with the sudden eruption of the Iranian Revolution in Iran in 1978–79.
 When the Shah fell, Egypt was bound to disapprove of his replacement, Ruhollah Khomeini, who returned the sentiment in full measure.
 Furthermore, in 1979, Anwar Sadat infuriated the new Iranian government by welcoming Mohammad Reza Pahlavi, the exiled Shah of Iran, for a short, but indefinite, stay.
 In 1979, Iran officially cut all ties with Egypt.
 This move was a response to the 1978 Camp David Accords, as well as Egypt's support for Iraq in the Iran–Iraq War.
 In 1981, Iran symbolically dedicated a street to Khaled Islambouli, Sadat's assassin.